 It’s that time of year again when our thoughts turn to Christmas and in particular, will it snow on Christmas Day?
 Below we take a look at the odds and probability of a White Christmas.

-How Likely Is A White Christmas
+How Likely Is A White Christmas?

-Nevertheless, for people in the UK, Christmas is just at the beginning of the period when snow becomes possible, so betting on a White Christmas is not quite the ‘sure thing’ that many of us think it might be.
-Of course, Bing dreams of one every year, and the bookies are happy to take bets on a White Christmas with every betting slip they write.
-But just what are the chances of a White Christmas?
+Nevertheless, for people in the UK, Christmas is just at the beginning of the season when snow becomes possible, so betting on a White Christmas is not quite the ‘sure thing’ that many of us think.
+Of course, the bookies are happy to take bets on a White Christmas, but what are the real chances of a White Christmas?

 It wasn’t always that way though.
 Waking up to a White Christmas was more common in the 18th and 19th centuries, even more so before the calendar was changed in 1752, bringing Christmas Day back by 12 whole days – the original 12 days of Christmas.